Title: The Effect of Neurotoxic Lesions on the Rat Basal Ganglia on Temporal Processing and Other Behaviors

 An operant chamber is a common laboratory apparatus in the field of behavioral psychology and neuroscience used to train rodents to engage in a response (e.g., a lever press, or nose poke) to receive a specific outcome (e.g., food reward).
 These chambers are used in a wide variety of research programs within psychology and neuroscience.
 A touchscreen operant chamber is similar to a traditional chamber, but the lever-system is replaced by a touchscreen-microcomputer system—greatly enhancing the stimuli-response combinations that can be presented to a subject.
 A single touch-screen chamber costs $7,055.00 (again without operating interface, $5,910.00, or software, $2,595.00 (note the interface and software can run up to four chambers in this case)) from a commercial supplier.
 The aim of my project is to build a low-cost touchscreen operant chamber using Raspberry pi and python programming with some 3D-printed chamber parts.
 The total cost of the chamber was approximately $300.

 Title: Effects of Time of Day and Light-Dark Cycle on Learning and Behavior in Rats

-Rodent models are commonly-used in psychology and neuroscience research because they offer increased experimental control and findings are generalizable to humans.
-However, one possible dilemma is that rodents are primarily nocturnal, often resulting in disruption of their rest period to perform research tasks, because humans test rodents during our wake period (light).
-This study used a within-subjects design to investigate effects of time of day and light/dark cycle on impulsivity, motor coordination, and anxiety-like behaviors in rats.
-Results indicated no differences in impulsivity or motor coordination, but increased anxiety-like behavior when the rats were tested in light conditions compared to dark.
+Rodent models are commonly used in psychology and neuroscience research because they offer increased experimental control and findings are generalizable to humans.
+However, one possible dilemma is that rodents are primarily nocturnal, often resulting in disruption of their rest period to perform research tasks because humans test rodents during our wake period (light).
+This study used a within-subjects design to investigate the effects of time of day and light/dark cycle on impulsivity, motor coordination, and anxiety-like behaviors in rats.
+Results indicated no differences in impulsivity or motor coordination but increased anxiety-like behavior when the rats were tested in light conditions compared to dark.